coughingmouse/Korean-Romanization/README.md

 | ㆄ | p' |
 | ᄛ(ퟝ) | r |

-* For sibilant variants, use IPA characters
+* For sibilant variants, use IPA equivalent and use of X-SAMPA is allowed
-* For combinational consonents, just write by each letter
+* For combinational letters, just write them out by each compositing letter

 ### Misc.
 * Halfwidth font is strongly preferred.